All Episodes

 Everything that you think is true about global warming has only been established to exist in a computer model.

-There isn't one shred of data anywhere that can conclusively predict what the climate is going to be next year, Much less in the next 50.
+There isn't one shred of data anywhere that can conclusively predict what the climate is going to be next year, much less in the next 50.

-The only way that they can do that is computer models, and those are only as good as the input data.
+The only way that they can do that is computer models.

 There is no scientific data.